CryptomII/cryptom-models/README.md

 1. Make changes to TypeScript files in the `src/` directory
 2. Use proper commit prefixes (`fix:`, `feat:`, `BREAKING:`)
 3. Create a pull request and merge to `dev` or `main`
-4. GitHub Actions automatically:
+4. After merging, GitHub Actions automatically:
-   - Builds the `dist/` folder
-   - Bumps the version based on commit messages
+   - Determines version bump based on commit message conventions
+   - Updates `package.json` version
+   - Builds the `dist/` folder with compiled TypeScript
+   - Creates/updates the appropriate tag (`dev-latest` for dev, `vX.Y.Z` for main)
+   - **Opens a new Pull Request** containing:
+     - Updated `package.json` with bumped version
-   - Creates a PR with the build artifacts
+     - Compiled `dist/` folder with build artifacts

-   - Tags the release (`dev-latest` tag or `vX.Y.Z`)
+   **Note**: The release PR must be merged to complete the release process.
+The tag is created before the PR, so if tag creation fails, the PR will not be created.

 ### Local Development